 I recently wrote about how to cope with a breakup and this is a topic I covered there too.
 See, if you don’t allow yourself time to grieve the relationship, you’ll end up dragging out the negative emotions even longer.

 Instead, set yourself a timeframe where this is okay.
+How long it takes to get over a breakup is entirely up to you.
 It can be anywhere from a couple of days to a week.
 Set that limit and understand that it’s okay to feel bad.
 This is the time to openly feel sad, angry or upset.

 Once that time is up though, you need to start moving on.
 Set yourself positive targets for the future and focus on them.

 When you’re figuring out how to stop thinking about an ex, the last thing you need is a daily reminder.
+It's tempting to post your feelings on social media, especially when you broke up.
 You’re making progress and starting to feel better about things then all of a sudden you see a photo of them having a great time.

 Immediately you’re brought straight back to a sea of negative emotions and you have to start all over again.

 Rather than subjecting yourself to this each day, remove them from all social media.
 At least for now.

 Likewise, communicating with them on a regular basis is not conducive.
 Let them know that you need some space while you work through things then set a complete ban on communication.
 Right after the breakup isn't the time to try and be friends with your ex.